Illinois Child Abuse Reporting Guidelines

 Other information that may be helpful, such as about the siblings or other family members, or other individuals who may know about the situation.

 The Hotline operates 24 hours per day, 365 days a year.

-The Hotline is less busy in the early morning hours, and reporters may be able to get through more quickly during these times.
 Reporters should be prepared to provide phone numbers where they may be reached throughout the day in case the Hotline must call back for more information.